 Local, state, and federal laws must be considered when establishing or updating an association’s pet policies.
 The Fair Housing Act and the Americans with Disabilities Act limit the restrictions HOAs can place on pet owners.
 Failing to bring your association’s policies into compliance with these laws can undermine its ability to fulfill its intended role.

-How pet policies are communicated to homeowners is another consideration.
+How pet policies are communicate to homeowners is another consideration.
 Pet policies should be accessible and clearly posted with the association’s other policies.
 Including a copy of the association rules is a common way to do this.
-Pet policies should also be published in a place that will periodically remind homeowners of their responsibilities.
+Pet policies should also be publish in a place that will periodically remind homeowners of their responsibilities.

-Changes to pet policies should also be communicated to homeowners.
+Changes to pet policies should also be communicate to homeowners.
 After changing the rules, address community questions about the change in a homeowners meeting.

 HOA Management Can Help